Blogs

 Older homes may require additional and more intricate work to complete the installation of a new water heater, which can increase the overall cost.

-Larger water heaters require more labor and more materials, increasing the overall cost of replacement.
+Larger water heaters require more labour and more materials, increasing the overall cost of replacement.

 The time of year can also impact the cost of water heater replacement, with prices potentially higher during peak demand seasons.